se-edu/se-book/cppToJava/inheritance/polymorphism/text.md

 </panel>
 </box>

-A better way is to **take advantage of polymorphism to write more general code that targets a superclass but works with any subclass objects.**
+A better way is to **take advantage of polymorphism to write code that targets a superclass but works with any subclass objects.**

 <box>